 Before you smooth skin, you should first make sure to brighten your subject, if needed.
 If the skin is underexposed then blemishes, wrinkles, etc. will be much more noticeable.
 Exposure can be easily fixed with the Add Light brush.

-For those who don't know, flow is how much of the brush effect that you see with each stroke (when you click and move mouse over an area).
+For those who don't know, flow is how much of the brush effect that you see with each stroke (i.e. when you click and move the mouse over an area).
 When the flow is reduced, the full strength of the brush does not show through.
-So, if you have a brush with a strong effect, you can reduce the flow so that not as much of it is applied to your image.
+So, if you have a brush with a strong effect, you can reduce the flow so that not as much of the effect is applied to your image.

-Now start brushing over the skin.
+Now start brushing over the skin on your photo.
 A pin will be anchored down wherever you start brushing.
 Make sure you use a brush size that suits the job.
 That means make the brush large enough to cover the area quickly.
-You can make your brush bigger or smaller with the [ ] keys on your keyboard, or by using the scroll wheel on your mouse.
+You can make your brush bigger or smaller with the bracket [ ] keys on your keyboard, or by using the scroll wheel on your mouse.

 You may or may not see a red color on the area you brush over.
-This is your "mask," and is only there to show you were you brushed already.
-If it is distracting to you, it can be turned off at the bottom of the image (an arrow is pointing to it in the image above).
+This is your "mask," and it's only there to show you where you already brushed.
+If it's distracting to you, it can be turned off at the bottom of the image (there's an arrow pointing to it in the image above).

-If you hit an area you did not mean to brush over, you do not need to delete and start over.
-Instead, change your brush to the Erase brush and brush over the unwanted area.
+If you brush an area you did not mean to brush over, you don't need to delete and start over.
+Just change your brush to the Erase brush and then brush over that particular area.

-Once your are finished editing with the brushes, click Done in the bottom right corner, below the image.
-You can continue on editing or export the image if you are finished.
+Once you're finished editing with the brushes, click Done in the bottom right corner, below the image.
+You can continue on with your editing or export the image if you're finished.